33 Great Cars With Boxy Design That Would Look Cool Even Today

 Nissan Skyline R31

-Although Skyline R32 featured the likes of GT-R, R31 generation offered much sharper design with some performance specimens of its own.
+Although the Nissan Skyline R32 featured the likes of GT-R, R31 generation offered much sharper design with some performance specimens of its own.
 Skyline GTS-R was the special homologation touring car model powered by the 207-horsepower 2.0L turbo four, and only produced in 800 copies.
 You could cut yourself on its sharp edges if you weren’t careful.

 Cadillac De Ville (Fifth generation)